-(c) Impairment of Financial Assets Under PFRS 9
+(b) Impairment of Vinancial Assets

-From January 1, 2018, the Company assesses its ECL on a forward-looking basis associated with its financial assets carried at amortized cost.
+At the end of the reporting period, the Company assesses its ECL on a forward looking basis associated with its financial assets carried at amortized cost.
 Recognition of credit losses is no longer dependent on the Company's identification of a credit loss event.
 Instead, the Company considers a broader range of information in assessing credit risk and measuring expected credit losses, including past events, current conditions, reasonable and supportable forecasts that affect collectability of the future cash flows of the financial assets.

-The Company applies the simplified approach in measuring ECL, which uses a lifetime expected loss allowance for all receivables and contract assets.
+The Company applies the simplified approach in measuring ECL, which uses a lifetime expected loss allowance for financial assets at amortized cost.
 These are the expected shortfalls in contractual cash flows, considering the potential for default at any point during the life of the financial assets.
-To calculate the ECL, the Company uses its historical experience, external indicators and forward-looking information to calculate the ECL.
+To calculate the ECL, the Company uses its historical experience, external indicators and forward-looking information.